SoftwareAG/c8y-docs/content/dtm/asset-types-bundle/asset-models.md

 1. On the **Asset models** page, click **Import asset models**.
 2. Upload the JSON file in the drop file area of the resulting dialog.
 The JSON file is the file containing exported asset models from a DTM application on another tenant.
 3. Click **Next** to preview the asset models.
 Initially, all the asset models are collapsed.
-Click the expand icon to the left of each asset model to view the next level of child asset models.
+Click the expand icon <i class="dlt-c8y-icon-forward text-primary icon-20"></i> to the left of each asset model to view the next level of child asset models.
 4. Click **Import** to import the asset models.
 5. Alternatively, click **Back** to go to previous step.
 Hover over the file name and click the remove icon <i class="dlt-c8y-icon-minus-circle text-danger icon-20"></i> to remove the current file and upload a different one.
 6. The newly imported asset models are listed on the **Asset models** page.